spencertan96/samplerepo-pr-practice/README.md

 # Introduction
-This repo is being used to practice branching Instructions given from CS2103T
+This repository is being used to practise branching Instructions given from CS2103T module coordinator on the module website This exercise is also used to practise managing pull requests(PR)

 # [Sample Repo] PR Practice